Han-Ding/CMT-122-Machine-Learning-for-NLP-Core-Coursework1-Part2/README.md

 ## _**Goal**_
-**In Part 2, you are provided with a text classification dataset (named “bbc_text”).
+**In Part 2, you are provided with a text classification dataset (named “bbc-text”).
 The dataset contains news articles assigned to five categories: tech, business, sport, politics and entertainment.
 Using this dataset, you need to preprocess the data, select features, train and evaluate a machine learning model of your choice to classify the news articles.